streamlit/docs/content/library/api/personalization/experimental-user.md

 ### Caveats and limitations

 - `st.experimental_user` is **read-only**.
 You cannot update or modify its value.
 Doing so will throw a `StreamlitAPIException`.
-- A valid email is returned only if the user is logged in to Streamlit Cloud and the app is private.
+- A valid email is returned only if the user is logged in to Streamlit Community Cloud and the app is private.
 Else, `None` or test@localhost.com is returned.
 - This is an experimental feature.
 Experimental features and their APIs may change or be removed at any time.
 To learn more, click [here](/library/advanced-features/prerelease#experimental-features).